~ Legendary Rome ~ - 5 - The Prodigious Madonnelle the strange events of 1796 |

 By the most worshipped madonnelle offerings are hung on the wall, or left by the image; they often have the shape of silver hearts.

-| Curiously, the purpose of the madonnelle was not only religious, but also of public utility.
-Up to the turn of the 20th century, Rome's street lighting at night was absolutely poor: had it not been for the faint glow coming from the lights of these shrines, the narrow lanes of most districts would have been completely dark.
+Nowadays, most of these shrines are no longer cared for, and in time most paintings have blackened, up to the point that sometimes their subjects are impossible to tell.
+But up to the early 1900s they used to be well cared for by the local inhabitants, whose donations were used for a constant maintenance, and for keeping candles and lanterns burning in front of them at all times.
+In this way, the purpose of the madonnelle was not only religious, but also of public utility.
+Up to the turn of the 20th century, Rome's street lighting at night was absolutely poor: had it not been for the faint glow coming from these shrines, many streets and lanes of the old districts would have remained in the complete darkness.
 As many other similar paintings and statues of religious taste, also some madonnelle are claimed to have operated prodigies.
 Usually they consisted of a sudden and miraculous healing of sick people, but a few of them were involved in supernatural events whose stories are quite peculiar. |

 Santa Maria della Pace |

-Sometime during the 16th or 17th century, in vicolo delle Palle (by via Giulia) a bowling player, in a rage for having lost a game, threw one of his bowls against a local wall painting of the Virgin Mary, leaving a mark below the figure's right eye.
+Sometime during the 16th or 17th century, in vicolo delle Palle (near via Giulia) a bowling player, in a rage for having lost a game, threw one of his bowls against a local wall painting of the Virgin Mary, leaving a mark below the figure's right eye.
 In that very moment, the player's arm was left paralized.
 It started moving again 40 days later, after the man had repented.
 Following this prodigy, the image was removed and placed in a chapel in the nearby church of San Giovanni de' Fiorentini.
 In two other similar cases, madonnelle were stricken with stones by wrathful gamblers and - it is said - the images bleeded.
-One of them, originally in via di Parione, was later moved inside the church of San Filippo Neri (commonly called Chiesa Nuova).
+One of them, originally in via di Parione, was later moved inside the church of Santa Maria in Vallicella (commonly called Chiesa Nuova).
 The other one was once located by Sant'Andrea degli Acquaricciari's, off piazza Navona, and the event impressed so much pope Sixtus IV (1471-84) that he ordered the old church to be completely rebuilt, renaming it Santa Maria della Pace, where this image is still worshipped (see also The 22 Rioni, Ponte). |

-| Another church changed name due to a miraculous image.
+Another church changed name due to a miraculous image.
 A painting of the Virgin with the Baby Jesus once hung under a porch in via Arco de' Cenci, by the Jewish ghetto.
 On the 10th of January 1546 two men were fighting there; one of the two was on the point of stabbing the opponent, when the latter cried for mercy, in the name of the Virgin.
 The man put away his knife, but his opponent took him by surprise and viciously killed him.
-Due to this treacherous murder, the Virgin's image is said to have wept real tears, witnessed by the crowd that meanwhile had gathered there, and for this reason the painting was later moved into the nearby San Salvatore de Cacabariis.
+Due to this treacherous murder, the Virgin's image is said to have wept real tears, witnessed by the crowd that meanwhile had gathered there, and for this reason the painting was later moved into the nearby San Salvatore de Cacabariis'.
 This church was rebuilt about one century later, and renamed Santa Maria del Pianto (St.Mary of the Weeping) after the event. |

 the image in Santa Maria del Pianto |

-the madonnella in via Mario de'Fiori, copy of the Madonna dell'Archetto |
+the madonnella in via Mario de'Fiori, a replica of the Madonna dell'Archetto |

 The strangest and most renowned prodigy, though, occurred in 1796, and was simultaneously performed by several madonnelle.
 As of July 9, for a time length of about three weeks, some among the Virgin's images in Rome, located on different spots, began to move their eyes.
 In those days the Papal State was being threatened by the French army, and the population, who feared an invasion, easily interpreted this supernatural event as a bad omen, that was confirmed two years later when Rome actually fell to Napoleon's troops.
 According to the descriptions recorded by the religious authority's official enquiries, in some cases the eyes moved sideways, in others they did so vertically. |

-| What is amazing is that the strange event occurred various times, for several days, although sometimes more evidently than on other occasions, and that it was seen by crowds.
+What is amazing is that the strange event occurred various times, for several days, although sometimes more evidently than on other occasions, and that it was seen by crowds.
 Many witnesses were likely under the effect of suggestion; also the hot weather in July and Rome's good wine might have helped the prodigy to take place.
 But somebody proved lucid enough to climb on a ladder and measure with a compass the angle of the eye movement.
 In some cases, while the phenomenon was in progress, the glass that covered these paintings was removed, in order to avoid mistaking the eye movement with a light reflection.
 Obviously, there were also many sceptical people, who laughed at the idea of a painting with moving eyes.
 The first official inquiries by the religious authorities, though, validated what the crowds had described; not all of them came to an end, because when the French captured Rome the inquiries were discontinued. |

 a function in progress by the chapel of the Madonna dell'Archetto |